 13. Soak in your own private hot tub

 For the ultimate in romance, hire a cosy cabin or cottage with its own private hot tub and escape the world for a few days.
 One of our top stays for couples in the Cotswolds is Log House Holidays, located on a private lake near Cirencester.
-Each of their waterside Scandi-style cosy log cabins comes with its own hot tub, as well as a woodburner, fire pit and a rowing boat to explore the lake.
+Each of their waterside Scandi-style log cabins comes with its own hot tub, as well as a woodburner, fire pit and a rowing boat to explore the lake.

 14. Watch the sun go down